-Education Leadership is one of the areas of concentration (ARCOs) of the Doctor of Education (EdD) degree program at the Pitt School of Education.
+Education Leadership is one of the majors of the Doctor of Education (EdD) degree program at the Pitt School of Education.
 The program accommodates the schedules of working professionals and combines an online learning environment with monthly Saturday in-person sessions.
 There is a hybrid course delivery model, including a one-day welcome and information event, a week-long intensive on-ramp experience in the first summer, cross-disciplinary practitioner inquiry and foundations courses, and an internship.

 The EdD helps graduates advance within their professional areas of practice.
 This is in contrast to our PhD, which is a full-time program that helps to prepare graduates for research-oriented careers and/or working as faculty within research and doctoral granting universities.